Raytheon Technologies (NYSE:RTX) Releases FY 2021 Earnings Guidance

-Raytheon Technologies (NYSE:RTX) last announced its earnings results on Monday, April 26th.
-The company reported $0.90 earnings per share for the quarter, beating the consensus estimate of $0.88 by $0.02.
-Raytheon Technologies had a positive return on equity of 8.35% and a negative net margin of 3.77%.
-The firm had revenue of $15.25 billion during the quarter, compared to the consensus estimate of $15.27 billion.
-During the same quarter in the prior year, the company earned $1.78 EPS.
-The firm’s revenue for the quarter was up 34.3% compared to the same quarter last year.
-As a group, equities analysts forecast that Raytheon Technologies will post 3.01 earnings per share for the current fiscal year.
+Raytheon Technologies (NYSE:RTX) last released its quarterly earnings data on Monday, April 26th.
+The company reported $0.90 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.88 by $0.02.
+Raytheon Technologies had a negative net margin of 4.44% and a positive return on equity of 5.54%.
+The company had revenue of $15.25 billion during the quarter, compared to the consensus estimate of $15.27 billion.
+During the same period in the previous year, the firm earned $1.78 earnings per share.
+Raytheon Technologies’s revenue for the quarter was up 34.3% on a year-over-year basis.
+As a group, research analysts expect that Raytheon Technologies will post 3.71 earnings per share for the current year.

 Raytheon Technologies Company Profile